 “Once upon a time, there was a piece of wood.”
 In May 1981, Francesco Bartolucci carved his first Pinocchio in the small workshop in his family’s basement.
 The rest is history.
 Meet these master craftspersons who, since 1936, have been chiseling unique creations with care and precision out of Italian wood sourced from FSC-certified plantations.
 This family business is world-renowned for their masterful craft.

 The Bocca della Verita represents a legend from Ancient Rome.
 As the story goes, the marble face will bite the hand of a liar who places their hand in its mouth.
-The giant mask weighs about 1300 kg and is speculated to be a depiction of the face of the sea titan god Oceanus.
-Do you dare to test the myth?
+The giant mask weighs about 1,300 kilograms, and is speculated to be a depiction of the face of the sea titan god, Oceanus.
+Do you dare to test this myth?

 Home to an installation known as the “Crypt of Pelvises”, and adorned by the bones of about 4,000 friars who passed away between 1528 and 1870, the Santa Maria della Concezione crypt is not for the faint-hearted.
 The morbid site was meant as a reminder for the monks who decorated the walls of the crypts, that death could come at any time.